9cb14c1ec0/opentaxsolver/OTS_2019/0_README.txt

   RPLCSTRNG_02

 History:
+    * v17.08 (6/2/2020) - On Fed-1040 Sched-A, added checkbox 5a and line 8d.
+	- On VA State form, fixed bar-code at top of form.
+	- On MA State form, corrected first two line labels in text file.
+	- On NJ State form, added checks for negative taxes, and property tax deduction elegibility.
     * v17.07 (3/14/2020) - Minor improvement to Fed-1040 labeling of lines 11b and 13b.
 	- North Carolina fix for Std-Deductions check-box on printed form.
     * v17.06 (2/27/2020) - Fixes to Fed-1040 Schedule D Tax Worksheet calculations.